tabcat/zzzync/README.md

 > sync with peers that have gone to sleep Zzz

 This is replicator module for [Opal](https://github.com/cypsela/opal) that allows for persistent replication.
 Persistent replication is a way to replicate data that uses data types and protocols with persistence in mind.

+Zzzync works by coupling an immutable storage network with a mutable, signed pointer.
+It uploads updated replicas to a storage network and has the pointer resolve to the Merkle-DAG heads of the replica.
-Zzzync will use IPNS/IPFS pinning services in the short term, with the goal of moving to ENS/Filecoin.
+IPNS/IPFS pinning services will be used in the short term, with the goal of moving toward services like ENS/Filecoin.